aric-fowler/TRANSAT/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install STRAPT, or contact for the package.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install TRANSAT, or contact for the package.

 ```bash
 pip3 install strapt